Grounded-DI/DI_Principles-/README.md

 	•	training exposure,
 	•	or unseen personalization vectors.

-This leads to inconsistency, emotional drift, and unpredictable shifts in style — especially at scale.
+This can occasionally lead to inconsistency, emotional drift, and/or unpredictable shifts in style — especially at scale.

 AGIA introduces a deterministic solution: